z900collector/S16-TTL-CPU/README.md

 ## Philosophical Goals

-* Use 74 series TTL chips where possible in the core CPU design and Implementation.
+* Use 74xx series TTL chips where possible in the core CPU design and Implementation.
 * Aim for a clean and elegant design where possible.
 * As RISC like as possible.
 * Clean/Uniform instruction set design.
-* Modular approach
+* Modular approach rather than central control.

 Most designs have similar goals to this so it fits within the Home Brew TTL Computer design ideals.

 # CPU Features

 In order to make the CPU faster, the design will need to implement a degree of parallelism and eliminate the slowest components, particulary EPROMS.
 To avoid the path of Intel like chips with instruction bloat, it needs to be RISC like.

-To perform data writes simulatneously to code fetches it need sto implement a Harvard Architecture design.
+To perform data writes simultaneously to code fetches, the CPU needs to implement a [Harvard Architecture](https://en.wikipedia.org/wiki/Harvard_architecture) design with a separate code and RAM space.

-The following are where performance can be improved allowing multiple tasks to be performed within the same clock cycles and reducing bottlenecks in the overall design:
+The following topics are where performance can be improved allowing multiple tasks to be performed within the same clock cycles and reducing bottlenecks in the overall design:

 ## R-BUS
-Rather than a single bus for register access, provide two or more buses, this will give all register's access to a separate register bus called "R-Bus" for register-to-register moves.
+Rather than a single bus for register access, I am aiming to provide two (or more) data buses, this will give all register's access to a separate register bus called "R-Bus" for register-to-register moves.

-For arithmetic ALU operations, We can either dedicate a register as the ALU results register (maybe R7) or implement an "A-Bus" for ALU results moves.
+For arithmetic ALU operations, I can either dedicate a register as the ALU results register (maybe R7) or implement an "A-Bus" for ALU results moves on its own bus, the downside is more latches, buffers and signal lines.
 That idea is still being worked out.
 But using the A-Buss and R-Bus as inputs to the ALU and the R7 as the results register looks very do-able on paper.

 ## Instruction Groups

+Using an idea from the MIPS CPU, I have aimed for a fixed size instruction set that uses 2 bits as a "I-Type" field and have four separate Instruction registers (from a hardware perspective, think [74HC139](https://www.ti.com/lit/gpn/SN74HCT139) and 74HC574 Latches).
+This gives each of the four groups of instructions 6 bits or 64 different instructions per group.

+By grouping related Instructions together, the control logic can then be implemented in logic gates for many instructions without needing a decoding matrix.
+The decoding can also be passe donto the functional unit that the instructions apply to.
-Using an idea from the MIPS CPU, use 2 bits as a "I-Type" field and have four separate Instruction registers (think [74HC139](https://www.ti.com/lit/gpn/SN74HCT139)) and 74HC574 Latches, control logic can then be implemented on groups of related instructions.
-This allows both a parallel pipeline design and segregates the control logic needed to handle just the signals for the instructions to be handled by that pipeline.
+This allows both a parallel pipeline design where instruction fetching continues on each 2nd cycle (unless paused) and segregates the control logic needed to handle just the signals for the instructions to be handled by that pipeline.

 The ISA details will be published soon, once the Assembler project is completed.
 But basically 2 bits for the I-Type and the remaining 6 bits for the range of instructions in each group gives 8 bits for Instructions and add in 6 bits for the register selection leaves 2 bits in the first 16-bit word.
 Immediate values could be an additional fetch if the instruction requires an immediate value.

+The ISA documentation is here: [isa.md](https://github.com/z900collector/CPU32-Assembler/blob/main/isa.md)

 So far the Identified Groups are:

 * Miscellaneous Instructions (like NOP)
 * Register Operations
 * ALU Operations